 - A core set of real data is identified as the pivotal information from which all other information will be swapped.
-This information is best described as the essence of a respondent and is used as the primary building block for each record of the file. - Three classes were identified within this core the child, the Person Most Knowledgeable (PMK) and the spouse of the PMK.

-- The remaining information is grouped into cohesive blocks of variables.
-The criterion for grouping variables in a block is determined by their fundamental interrelationship (usually corresponds to sections of the questionnaire). - From the core variables, respondents are grouped according to their similarities to form domains for swapping data. - Each block is associated with one of the three classes of variables in the core; that is, the "Child class", the "PMK class" or the "Spouse of the PMK class". - 14 or 15 blocks are associated to the Child - 5 blocks are associated with the PMK - 5 blocks are associated with the spouse of the PMK - A minimum number of respondents is required in each of these domains to perform the swapping.
-The minimum is 30. - Blocks of data are then swapped among respondents of the same domain. - All information, other than the core data, is swapped and is done so only once.
-This ensures that the sample responses have the same frequency counts before and after swapping. - The swapping is done one block at a time.
-This means that consistent response patterns within the blocks are preserved, but not necessarily among swapped blocks. - Each record can only contribute one block of variables to any synthetic record.
+This information is best described as the essence of a respondent and is used as the primary building block for each record of the file. - The remaining information is grouped into cohesive blocks of variables.
+The criterion for grouping variables in a block is determined by their fundamental interrelationship (blocks usually correspond to sections of the questionnaire). - Using the core variables, respondents are grouped according to their similarities to form classes for swapping data. - Blocks of data are then swapped among respondents of the same class.
+The swapping is done one block at a time, meaning that consistent response patterns within the blocks are preserved, but not necessarily across swapped blocks.